hbeni/fgcom-mumble/client/fgfs-addon/Readme.md

 The FGFS protocol file will handle old 25kHz as well as newer 8.3kHz radios.
 After starting flightgear, you can use your radio stack like with FGCom (default is *space* to talk on COM1 and *shift+space* for COM2).

+If your plane has more than two COM radios, you can use the _Combar_ dialog from the configuration dialog to access the PTTs of the radios, or define custom keybinds to set `/instrumentation/com[n]/ptt`.

 Configuration